Saturday, March 28, 2009

 i.
 Country Club Memberships : Senior executives must return their membership cards to Annabelle, who will then register your name with Bishan Community Centre.

-on alternate months. : No reduction of rate!
-However, it will be paid
+j.
+Transport Allowance : No reduction of rate!
+However, it will be paid on alternate months.

 k.
 Gifts for clients: New choices.
 The Bohemian Crystal list will be replaced by the one from 7-eleven.